juxt/mach/README.md

 Create a simple project and add a Machfile.edn file.

-Your very first Makefile.edn might look like this:
+Your very first Machfile.edn might look like this:

 ```clojure
 {